lkmvip/netflix-4K-DDplus/README.md

 2, DDplus, Atmos(if any) Audio
 3, Use AVC, NOT AvcHigh video code
 4, Use "Dolby Vision" Profiles for HDR (May need NVIDIA 20 series and above graphics cards, and Dolby Vision TV)
+5, Use HEVC code, Downgrade from 4K to 1080P